San Diego Child Custody Lawyers

 Parenting Plans in California

-California courts require that every custody case result in a clear custody and visitation order; the preferred way is through a parenting plan.
-A parenting plan (sometimes called a custody agreement) sets out the schedule and rules for how custody will work in daily life.
+California courts require every custody case to result in a clear custody and visitation order, typically in the form of a parenting plan that sets out the schedule and rules for how custody works in daily life.

 - Weekday and weekend schedules